 Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in the ownership of its equity over a three year period), the corporation's ability to use its pre-change net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income may be limited.
 We may have experienced such ownership changes in the past, and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
-As of December 31, 2016, we had federal net operating loss carryforwards of approximately \$179.8 million, and our ability to utilize those net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
+As of December 31, 2017, we had federal net operating loss carryforwards of approximately \$288.6 million, and our ability to utilize those net operating loss carryforwards could be limited by an "ownership change" as described above, which could result in increased tax liability to us.
+In addition, pursuant to the TCJA, we may not use net operating loss carryfor years.
+These new rules apply regardless of the occurrence of an ownership change.